 Our care guide will give you all the tips for success with this pretty plant.
-We also cover polka dot plant propagation.
+We also cover polka dot plant propagation which is very simple to do.

 This popular plant is available in several hybridized looks.
 And there are more being developed all the time.
 Keep an eye out for the color and leaf patterns you love.